genesisdayrit/generalized-scraper/README.md

 Generalized Scraper requires the following Python packages:
 - python-dotenv
 - openai
-- requests
+- selenium
 - beautifulsoup4
 - tiktoken

 These can be installed using pip:

-pip install python-dotenv openai requests beautifulsoup4 tiktoken
+pip install -r requirements.txt

 ### Script Components